sameerapurini/car-valuation/README.md

 A smoketest tag is added right now, it can be changed to a desired one in the wdio.conf file in line 75, *tagExpression: '@smoketest'*

+## Pages and cucumber files
+More pages can be added as the project evolves, only 2 pages were added in order to project the use of page object model with cucumber as part of the delivery of the project.

 ## validation of additional registration numbers

 In order to validate more data, enter the car reg number in the feature file's data table and also update the car-input and car-output json files accordingly.